Kim Fowley: 1970s

 In 1970, Fowley moved to Helsinki, Finland, where he worked with the progressive rock band Wigwam, whom he called "The Finnish Beatles."
 Fowley produced the band's second album Tombstone Valentine, which was released in Finland on the Love Records label.
 The album was released as a double album in the US by Verve Forecast, with a second LP of extra tracks from the band's previous catalog.
 According to Fowley, he gave a copy of the LP to David Bowie, who allegedly utilized the production style of the album for his next album (1971's Hunky Dory).
 Fowley then moved to Sweden and produced the group Contact's album Nobody Wants to Be Sixteen for Swedish label MNW (Music Network) Records, which landed in the Swedish Top 20.
 MNW released the Kim Fowley solo LP The Day the Earth Stood Still the same year.
 Upon returning to Los Angeles, Fowley co-wrote the song "Michoacan" which was recorded by the Sir Douglas Quintet and appeared in the 1972 movie Cisco Pike starring Kris Kristofferson.

-In 1971, The Byrds recorded three songs for the album Byrdmaniax that were co-written by Byrds member Skip Battin and Kim Fowley.
+In 1971, The Byrds recorded three songs for the album Byrdmaniax that were co-written by Fowley and Byrds member Skip Battin.
 Fowley produced a re-recording of one of these songs, "Citizen Kane," with Battin later in the year.
 The re-recording featured the rest of the members of The Byrds (minus Roger McGuinn) as sidemen and was used in the soundtrack of the Edie Sedgwick film Ciao!
 Manhattan (1972).
 Signpost Records signed Battin to a solo recording contract in 1972, and the Battin/Fowley team co-wrote every song on the resultant solo album Skip Battin (aka Skip).

 Fowley produced the Boulder, Colorado-based rock and roll revival act Flash Cadillac & the Continental Kids for a television appearance in early 1972.
 The group signed a contract with Epic Records in September of that year, and Fowley produced their self-titled debut LP for the label at Gold Star Studios in Los Angeles.
 Fowley also produced three recordings by Flash Cadillac & the Continental Kids that were included in the film American Graffiti (1973).
 These songs were "At the Hop", "She's So Fine" and "Louie Louie".
 The first two tracks were also featured on the film's soundtrack album.